josiasbudaydeveloper/LuizTools-Node.js-MongoDB/README.md

 # LuizTools-Node.js-MongoDB
-This is my projects made during my Node.js and MongoDB's certification by LuizTools.
+These are my projects made during my Node.js and MongoDB's certification by LuizTools.

 > The installation will be explained in the "README.md" files in the respective projetcs